aslanides/aslanides.github.io/about.md

 permalink: /about/
 ---

-I'm John, a graduate student in [Marcus Hutter's](http://hutter1.net) group at the [ANU](http://anu.edu.au).
+Yo!
+I'm a MSc student in [Marcus Hutter's](http://hutter1.net) reinforcement learning group at the [Australian National University](http://anu.edu.au), expecting to graduate in December 2016.
+Watch this space!
+I'm planning to put up code, blog posts, and more in the near future.

-This site will serve as a quasi-journal of things I discover.
+In the meantime, you can check out my [Github](https://github.com/aslanides) and my [CV](../cv.pdf).